Iranian and Persianate Studies (M.A.)

 Start: Summer and winter semester

-Degree programme options: Joint Honours MA in Iranian Studies (42 C); module packages: Iranian Studies as MA minor subjects (36 C/18 C)
+Degree programme options: Single honours MA in Iranian and Persianate Studies (78 C); Joint Honours MA in Iranian and Persianate Studies (42 C); module packages: Iranian Studies as MA minor subjects (36 C/18 C)

-Admission requirements for Joint Honours MA: B.A. degree or equivalent degree
+Admission requirements for Single and Joint Honours MA: Overview

 Entrance requirements for module packages: Overview